Table of Contents

 • Are you ready to let it go?

-4. Thanking and transforming the emptiness or numbness
+4. Thanking and transforming the emptiness or emotional numbness

 Thank the emptiness or numbness for the purpose it has served in your life.
 But now it is time to break through and move towards the other side.
 Say to your shield, ”Thank you for protecting me all these years.
 Without you, I couldn’t have lived through those hard times.
 However, I am stronger now, and I no longer need you.
 I promise you, I will take care of myself.
 It is safe for us to say goodbye.”

 You may add affirmations that help you move forward in life: